Matías Godoy: Dinamo Zagreb loan

 On 12 February 2020, Godoy joined Prva HNL club Dinamo Zagreb on loan.
 He never appeared competitively for their first-team, instead featuring for their reserve team in the second tier.
 Godoy made appearances against Orijent 1919, Hrvatski Dragovoljac and Sesvete–all off the bench–before the season's early end due to the COVID-19 pandemic.

 Argentinos Juniors

 In September 2020, Godoy completed a six-month loan move to Argentine Primera División side Argentinos Juniors with a purchase option.
 He was later bought free from Rafaela in the beginning of 2021.
 On 19 August 2021, Godoy was loaned out to Primera Nacional club Instituto until the end of the year.
 In February 2022, he joined Talleres de Córdoba on a one-year loan deal.

+Estudiantes de La Plata

+On 26 December 2022, Godoy was transferred to Estudiantes de La Plata in exchange for $700,000 for 50% of his contract, Argentinos Juniors kept the other 50% of his contract in the case of a future sale.
+Godoy debuted with Estudiantes on 28 January 2023, against Club Atlético Tigre in a 2–1 loss in which he played all 90 minutes.
+His first goal with Estudiantes was in the 9th minute of Matchday 2 against Arsenal de Sarandí on 4 February 2023, which ended in a 1–1 tie.

 International career

 Godoy represented Argentina's U15s at the 2017 South American Championship, scoring four goals as Argentina won the tournament.
 In 2018, Godoy was called up to the Argentina U17s for a tournament in Mexico City with Chile, Mexico and the United States.
 He featured for sixty-eight minutes and scored the opening goal of a 2–1 victory over the United States on 4 October.
 Godoy made Pablo Aimar's squad in March 2019 for the South American U-17 Championship in Peru, before being selected by Diego Placente for the 2019 Granatkin Memorial months later.
 He'd play five times and score once, versus Iran, as they won the cup.

 In October 2019, Godoy was called up for the 2019 FIFA U-17 World Cup in Brazil.
 He scored on his second tournament appearance against Cameroon at the Estádio Kléber Andrade on 31 October.